 MoonRocks Bouldering is working to make climbing more accessible to Washoe tribal members, Veterans, Active duty members and Navy Recruits in Reno NV.
 Their mission is to introduce underserved communities to the sport of rock climbing as a therapeutic tool to help cope with Post Traumatic Stress Disorder (PTSD), depression, anxiety, and other mental and physical afflictions.

 MoonRocks meets at Mesa Rim Reno on Fridays @ 2pm.

 Brown Girls Climb is a social enterprise which strives to facilitate mentorship, provide access, uplift leadership, and celebrate representation in the outdoors and climbing for People of the Global Majority with a focus on building equitable and just relationships in all the efforts they commit to, including meet-ups and mentorship, resource sharing and redistribution, and employment and industry practices.

-BGC hosts climbing meet-ups periodically at all of our San Diego locations!
+BGC hosts climbing meet-ups monthly at our Mission Valley location, and periodically at our other San Diego locations!

 To participate, please reach out to Brown Girls Climb directly for their most current meet-up schedule!

 The Mesa Rim Adaptive Climbing Team provides individuals ages 16+ with physical disability a chance to explore the sport of rock climbing within a safe and encouraging environment.
 The team is best suited for climbers who wish to pursue personal goals with a constructive focus or who wish to participate in adaptive climbing competitions.

 The Adaptive Climbing Team currently meets twice per week at Mesa Rim Mission Valley

 For more information on our Adaptive Climbing Team, please reach out to AdaptiveClimbing@mesarim.com